Pop kreatif: Jazz Fusion and the Yamaha connection

-Such bands would gain recognition through their participation in the prestigious Yamaha Light Music Contest in Japan.
+Such bands would gain recognition through their participation in the Yamaha Light Music Contest in Japan.
 The exportation of music was favored by the government, allowing groups like Krakatau, Emerald, and Karimata to break into the mainstream.
-Cooperation between Indonesia and Yamaha started in 1970, when Yasuke Sato, a representative of the Yamaha Corporation, met with Sri Sultan Hamengkubuwono IX, then Vice President of Indonesia and Sultan of Yogyakarta, to discuss the potential for cooperation in promoting music in Indonesia.
+Cooperation between Indonesia and Yamaha started in 1970, when Yasuke Sato, a representative of the Yamaha Corporation, met with Sri Sultan Hamengkubuwono IX, then State Minister of Economics, Finance, & Industry and Sultan of Yogyakarta, to discuss the potential for cooperation in promoting music in Indonesia.
 This partnership ultimately led to the establishment of the Yamaha Music Foundation, under the leadership of Police Chief Hoegeng Iman Santoso, who was then known as "the singing general" and was recognized for his passion for music.
 The foundation was later renamed the Indonesian Music Foundation (YMI) and played a significant role in advancing music education and promotion in Indonesia.
+Starting out as a sponsorship, Yamaha would often promote artists, composers, and bands by holding competitions abroad and/or at local competitions in Indonesia (such as the "Band Explosion" and "Music Quest" competitions).

+Collaborators of Elfa Secioria were often paired with writer Wieke Gur.
+Dewi Safitri of the BBC, once wrote that Wieke Gur wrote "lyrics that flowed and led to songs that became hits in the 80s and 90s."
+Her work contributed to the popularization songs performed by artists such as Harvey Malaihollo, Elfa's Singers, Emilia Contessa, Yopie Latul and Shakila, and included entries that reached domestic and international stages.
 Indonesia 6, a group formed by Elfa Secioria, won awards at the Yamaha Light Music Contest in Tokyo in 1987; Yani Danuwijaya was named "Best Keyboard Player International" and Dezzy Arnas won "Best Bassist Player".
 Following their success, Indonesia 6 released the song "Fatamorgana", which was heavily inspired by the Japanese jazz-fusion band Casiopea.
 Other standout performers included Squirrel Band from Surabaya, which earned Dewa Budjana the title of "Best Guitarist" in 1984, and Krakatau Band, which won the Light Music Contest Indonesia in 1985 and subsequently performed in Tokyo.
 Dwiki Dharmawan achieved recognition as "Best Keyboard Player," while Emerald Band garnered two awards in Japan.
 This government support provided these bands opportunities to showcase their talents on platforms like TVRI and RRI.
 Through these televised performances, they reached wider audiences, expanding their fan base and introducing new music styles to the Indonesian public.